 - > Be seated immediately upon boarding.
-(Seats hold three children.) - > Cooperate and listen to the directions of the bus driver. - Observe orderly conduct on the bus in actions and words.
-Screaming and shouting is subject to disciplinary action. - Refrain from distracting the driver. - > Remain seated between boarding and leaving the bus. - > Refrain from eating or drinking on the bus. - ➤ Keep arms, legs, head, and belongings inside the bus. - > Refrain from throwing anything in or out of the bus. - Refrain from damaging the bus. - Refrain from physically hurting other passengers. - ➤ When exiting the bus, students seated in the first row shall exit first.
+(Seats hold three children.) - Cooperate and listen to the directions of the bus driver. - Observe orderly conduct on the bus in actions and words. - Refrain from distracting the driver. - > Remain seated between boarding and leaving the bus. - > Refrain from eating or drinking on the bus. - Keep arms, legs, head, and belongings inside the bus. - Refrain from throwing anything in or out of the bus. - > Refrain from damaging the bus. - Refrain from physically hurting other passengers. - ➤ When exiting the bus, students seated in the first row shall exit first.